Cairns Information for Visitors

 The Pier Marketplace is a wonderful place to shop or just stroll and take in the atmosphere.
 The shops and stalls offer a selection of souvenirs, fashion and local wares.

-The Pier Marketplace also offers free undercover parking to shoppers and is open seven days a week.
+The Pier Marketplace also offers free undercover parking to shoppers and is open seven days a week and we recommend guests park here if taking a tour to the Great Barrier Reef from Cairns.

 Orchid Plaza provides a range retail stores and eateries.
 Fashion, jewellery, gifts and souvenirs all can be found here.